🛠 Boot Fix

 Repair System Files

-Corrupted system files can prevent Windows from starting.
+Corrupted system files can stop Windows from loading.

 sfc /scannow